hollowdll/ER-diagram-generator/README.md

 # ER-diagram-generator
-Generate Entity Relationship Diagrams by giving instructions as a simple DDL script to the application.
+Generate Entity Relationship Diagrams by giving the application instructions as a simple DDL script.

 This project is going to be a cross-platform desktop application made with electron framework.
 A possible web-based version might be developed at a later time.